Finnish bread: Rye bread

+Rye bread, known as ruisleipä, is a popular dark and sour bread in Finland, distinguishing itself from German rye breads by its less greasy and moist texture and differs from Swedish rye breads by not being sweet and lacking spices like caraway.
+Traditional Finnish rye breads, such as reikäleipä and limppu, were historically dried on poles beneath kitchen ceilings.
+They have become a national symbol, celebrated on February 28 as "rye bread day."

 Limppu

 Traditional Eastern Finnish rye bread is called limppu.
 The closest translation to English would be "loaf" (although limppu is always round and bulbous, while rectangular loaves are available).
 This bread is dark, sour in taste, dense, heavy and comparatively dry.
 Its mouthfeel still remains soft enough to be bitten off easily, and leavening is easily discernible by eye.
 This kind of bread was usually produced at steady intervals throughout the year, whereas Western Finnish tradition stressed less frequent baking sessions combined with long-term storage.

 Limppu is common in the Upper Peninsula of Michigan due to high levels of Finnish immigration and may be found in many pubs and diners across the peninsula.

 Reikäleipä

 Reikäleipä (lit. 'hole bread'), a traditional Western Finnish rye bread, is dried near the kitchen ceiling and preserved over the long winter.
 Nowadays reikäleipä is available in many forms and stages of aging throughout all of Finland, regardless of season.